KBI investigating woman’s death in Osage County, foul play suspected

 OSAGE COUNTY, Kan.
-(KSNW) – The Kansas Bureau of Investigation (KBI), the Osage County Sheriff’s Office, and the Burlingame Police Department announced Monday that they are investigating a case after a woman was found deceased in her apartment in Burlingame, Kansas.
+(KSNW) – The Kansas Bureau of Investigation, the Osage County Sheriff’s Office, and the Burlingame Police Department announced Monday that they are investigating a case after a woman was found dead in her apartment in Burlingame.

 In a news release, KBI stated that the Osage County Sheriff’s Office requested KBI assistance on Monday, around 12:25 p.m.
 Special agents and the Crime Scene Response Team responded.